Saint Joseph Manyanet

-On December 17, 1901, he died as a saint in the school "Jesus, Mary and Joseph" in Barcelona; his remains rest in the chapel of this school which turned into Sanctuary-parish "San José Manyanet" in 2007.
+On December 17, 1901, he died a holy death at the "Jesús, María y José" school in Barcelona; His remains rest in the chapel of the same, converted into a Sanctuary-parish "San José Manyanet" in 2007.

 The reputation of sanctity that distinguished him in life extended to many places.
 Pope St. John Paul II declared him Blessed on November 25, 1984.
 On May 16, 2004 he was canonized by the same pope.

-His great aspiration was "that all families imitate and bless the Holy Family of Nazareth"; his motto, "every home a Nazareth."
-Saint Joseph Manyanet is the prophet of the family, protector of our families.
+His great aspiration was "that all families imitate and bless the Holy Family of Nazareth"; its motto, "make each home a Nazareth".
+Saint Joseph Manyanet is the prophet of the family, the protector of our families.

 Mother María Encarnación Colomina